Sicario45/Project-2---Assessment-Analysis-and-Hardening-of-a-Vulnerable-System/README.md

 Blue Team
 Blue Team Instructions

-Using Kibana to analyse logs taken during the Red Team attack.
+Using Kibana to analyze logs taken during the Red Team attack.
 The data will be used to develop ideas for new alerts that can improve monitoring.

 Even though I already know what I did to exploit the target, analyzing logs is still valuable.
 It teaches: